ericlenio/escreen/README.md

 A handler can expect a single arg to be passed to it.
 The format of this data is up to you to define: it is the 2nd arg shown above with `_ES_send_marker`.

-## Detecting a prompt

-expect-ssh heavily depends on being able to detect a shell prompt.
-This is handled by configuring the variable `EXPECTSSH_PS1_TAIL`.
-This defines a unique pattern at the **end** of your bash PS1 prompt.
-It should be unique "enough" so that whenever expect-ssh detects this pattern, it can be assured that it really has detected a real shell prompt (and not just someone typing in these characters).
-The **profile.lenio** profile uses the following value:

-    set EXPECTSSH_PS1_TAIL {:\033[7m\$\033[0m }

-Let's break that down: the end of the PS1 prompt will consist of a colon, then the ANSI escape sequence to do reverse video, then an escaped dollar sign ([man bash](http://linux.die.net/man/1/bash), see PROMPTING section for details), then the ANSI escape sequence to reset the colors/attributes back to defaults, then a space.

-## Overriding profile files

-Profile files may be overridden simply by putting files under `$HOME/.expect-ssh/PROFILE_ID`, where `PROFILE_ID` is the name of the profile currently being used.

 ## Vim copy/paste